 - JB Turner, President of Front Street Shipyard in Belfast, a unique full service marina and facility

-- Dan Klebman from Maine Beer Company which has grown from small beginnings into a landmark business operation in Freeport, and
+- Dan Klebman from ME Beer Company which has grown from small beginnings into a landmark business operation in Freeport, and

 - Jim Brady with whom Bernstein Shur has worked on multiple projects over the years, honored as President of Fathom Co. by the NEXT awards.

 All of the NEXT award winners, seven in total, represent some of the best and brightest of our state’s business endeavors.
 Year after year the NEXT awards showcase both new and emerging talent as well as success stories decades in the making, and Bernstein Shur is glad to be able to both celebrate and participate in this ME tradition of excellence.

 October was National Cyber Security Awareness Month, and Camden National Bank partnered with Launch Security and Bernstein Shur to offer expert advice on managing fraud and cybersecurity for local businesses.
 The Association of Financial Professionals (AFP) conducts an annual payment fraud and control survey.
 According to the 2016 survey results, published May 2017, a whopping 74% of corporate respondents reported that their company fell victim to payment fraud in 2016, making it the largest year on record.
 Fraudsters are continuing to succeed in their attempts to attack organizations.
 The main take-away: ongoing awareness and preparation are key.